elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can override a method in a subclass by calling super on the method inside the method we want to override.
-This approach gives us access to the parent method, but we can still apply additional methods in conjunction with the `super.method` syntax.
+  <div><strong>Interview Response:</strong> Yes, in JavaScript, we can override a method in a subclass by redefining the method with the same name in the subclass.
+Use the ‘super’ keyword to call the parent class's method if needed.</div><br />
-</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>